 If you are sick, the CDC and NJ Department of Health recommend that you stay home and self-isolate, wear a mask around others, call ahead to seek medical attention, monitor your symptoms, and continue to thoroughly and frequently wash your hands and cover your coughs and sneezes.
 Read the fact sheets below for more information.

-Essex County opened a drive-through COVID-19 testing site for Essex County residents only at Weequahic Park in Newark.
-(Read press release.)
-Appointments are required, and 150 appointments are available each day it is open.
-Visit www.EssexCOVID.org to learn more and make an appointment.
+Essex County operates a drive-through COVID-19 testing site for Essex County residents only at Weequahic Park in Newark, and satellite sites have now been added.
+Appointments are required, and a limited number of appointments are available each day it is open.
+Visit www.EssexCOVID.org or call 973-324-9950 to learn more and make an appointment.

 Questions?
 Call or Text

 We encourage residents to call the NJ COVID-19 Hotline at 1-800-962-1253 or text using one of the methods below if they have general questions about novel coronavirus.
 The hotline is open 24/7 and has multi-language capacity.
 Callers who need medical advice should contact their health care provider.